Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 I got an invite to speak on a panel at the Global Forum for Cybersecurity Excellence‘s Annual Meeting last week.
 It was my first time in DC since I went on a trip there with Air Cadets in the 1980s, so it was an exciting prospect.
 More so when I saw it was going to be taking place in the Organization of American States’ building.

-Attending these things is a high wire act for me as it looked like I was going to have to self fund my way there, but then the OAS’s Cybersecurity directorate got in touch and asked if I’d sit on one of their emerging technology panels for the region of the Americas pre-GFCE meeting too, so I managed to get hotel and flights covered.
+Attending these things is a high wire act for me as it looked like I was going to have to self fund my way there, but then the OAS’s Cybersecurity directorate got in touch and asked if I’d sit on one of their emerging technology panels for the region of the Americas pre-GFCE meeting too, so I got hotel and flights covered.

 I got in on Sunday and my hotel was in Georgetown, so I got out and about and soaked up some Washington area history – the place is thick with it!